Sustainable Swaps – Do Better for the Environment

-One of my goals for 2019 was to introduce more sustainable habits into my lifestyle.
-I want to demonstrate how easy it is to make a few simple swaps to reduce your impact on the environment.
-Here are my most recent sustainable swaps…
+One of my goals is to introduce more sustainable habits into my lifestyle.
+I want to demonstrate how easy it is to make a few simple sustainable swaps to reduce your impact on the environment.

 Reduce Meat Consumption

 A lot of people assume that being vegan is expensive but I wanted to prove that you can get healthy vegan meals on a budget.
 Using only plant based products I managed to spend as little as £1 a meal throughout the month.
 If you’re interested in giving veganism a go, check out my tips on doing Veganuary on a budget.

 Reusable Coffee Cups & Water Bottles

-One of the ways we can reduce the amount of plastic waste we produce is by filing up a reusable water bottle (rather than buying bottled water).
+One of the ways we can reduce the amount of plastic waste we produce is by filling up a reusable water bottle (rather than buying bottled water).
 If you need coffee to function in the morning you could be doing the world a favour by bringing your own reusable coffee cup or flask – most coffee shops will give you a discount for bringing your own mug too!

 According to National Geographic, there is currently 5.35 trillion pieces of plastic debris in the world’s oceans; with 269,000 tonnes of this floating on the surface.
 And that’s only plastic waste!
 We’ve been making a conscious effort to reduce the amount of non-recyclable packaging that we use.
 Our efforts include moving away from shower gel to bar soap, picking loose fruit over pre-packaged, and reusing grocery bags.
 I always carry a fabric tote bag with me when I go shopping.
 My dad keeps reusable grocery bags in the boot of his car for when he does the weekly shop.
 Not having to pay 5p for a bag every time we go shopping is an added bonus too!

-Reusable Make-up Wipe
+Reusable Make-up Wipes

 Cleansing face wipes contain huge amounts of chemical components!
 But it’s not just your skin that wipes are damaging, they’re also clogging up our coastlines and water works.
 A report by the Marine Conservation Society shows that the number of wet wipes washed up on British beaches has increased by 50% since 2013!
-Switching to a reusable make up wipe is very small change but it means less waste and we don’t have to buy make up wipes anymore – win-win!
+Switching to a reusable make up wipe is very small sustainable swap but it means less waste and we don’t have to buy make up wipes anymore – win-win!

 People who menstruate will have, on average, 450 periods over their lifetime!
 The Ocean Conservancy collected 27,938 used tampons and applicators on beaches around the world in a single day in 2015.
 Tampons are not recyclable, and despite being told not to, many of us flush them, where they’re likely to clog up sewer systems and waterways.

 Reduce, Reuse, Recycle

 The environmental cost of an item isn’t just a reflection of what’s needed to make it.
 It also reflects the energy used in the item’s production and the impact it will have when we use it and throw it away.
-You can reduce the impact you have on the environment by eating locally, shopping ethically, and opting for more sustainable alternatives.
+Therefore, you can reduce the impact you have on the environment by eating locally, shopping ethically, and opting for more sustainable alternatives.
 When you’ve reduced as much as you can, look to reuse!
 I regularly sell my old clothes (and buy second-hand).
 And when you can’t reuse anymore look to recycle!
 We have a dedicated recycling bin in our flat!
 Find your local recycling centre…